-We focus on models with more than one external validation study to obtain information both about accuracy of the model in predicting the outcome of interest and consistency of prediction.
-(See Table 1) We also briefly mention studies on prognostic models with only one external validation but were assessed to have unclear or low risk of bias.
+Models with more than one external validation study were focused on in this review to obtain information both about accuracy of the model in predicting the outcome of interest and consistency of prediction (See Table 1).
+Studies on prognostic models with only one external validation but were assessed to have unclear or low risk of bias are briefly mentioned.
 In all studies, the ability of a prediction model to discriminate among individuals who will develop an event or outcome (e.g., mortality or severity) from those who will not is measured by the area under the curve (AUC).

-Models for prediction of mortality in the general population (ambulatory and hospitalized) The QCOVID model developed by Clift et al., [9] and further validated by Nafilyan et al.[10] used data from a large network of primary care datasets with linkage to hospitalization data.
-It shows excellent discrimination of mortality risk but its use is quite specific to England by the nature of its components (geography, accommodation, Townsend deprivation index) and scoring system.
-It has the potential to help patients and doctors reach a shared understanding of mortality risk of COVID-19 diagnosed in the community even prior to the availability of laboratory tests.
-It was designed to be applied across the adult population for risk stratification for public health purposes during the pandemic, to support shared management of risk and occupational exposure, and in early targeting of vaccines to people most at risk [9].
-The studies of Clift and Nafilyan have low risk of bias and high certainty of evidence.
-However, for the QCOVID model to be used in the Philippines, it has to be modified and validated.
+Models for prediction of mortality in the general population (ambulatory and hospitalized) QCOVID model has the potential to help patients and doctors reach a shared understanding of mortality risk of COVID-19 diagnosed in the community even prior to the availability of laboratory tests.
+It was designed to be applied across the adult population for risk stratification for public health purposes during the pandemic, to support shared management of risk and occupational exposure, and in early targeting of vaccines to people most at risk.[9]